Engineering Degree Program Highlights

 At the time of completion of the Engineering Program at McNeese State University, graduates will possess all of the following skills and abilities:

-- understand the impact of engineering solutions in a global, economic, environmental and societal context
+- Recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts;

 Programs Related to the Bachelor’s in Engineering